Zapier

 Track task usage by workflow family from the start.
 This helps teams identify where to optimize, consolidate, or move to alternate orchestration approaches if cost efficiency degrades.

-For agentic or MCP-style flows, enforce explicit approval gates on writes to systems of record.
+For MCP-style flows, enforce explicit approval gates on writes to systems of record.
+For no-code agent usage, define when a workflow belongs in Zapier Agents versus a standard Zap.
 Keep audit-friendly logs for prompt inputs, output summaries, and final action decisions.

 Verdict